 Summer is the season of relaxation—long days by the pool and evenings manning the grill for family cookouts.
-However, with the celebrations come a heightened need for caution and safety.
+However, with the celebrations comes a heightened need for caution and safety.
 Here are six tips for Tampa Bay area homeowners to avoid mishaps that could otherwise put a dent in the good times.

-– Sun Safety –
+– Sun Safety in Florida –

 1. Don’t Skimp on the Sunscreen